 - Off-grid entertainment: arts and craft supplies, puzzles, games, books, crossword or word search puzzles, needlework, journals (here are some more ideas to keep the kids entertained.)

-Be prepared to defend your home.
-Regardless of the reason you’ve hunkered down, when disaster strikes, vandals, looters, and thugs come out to play.
+Regardless of the reason you’ve hunkered down, vandals, looters, and thugs come out to play when disaster strikes.

 Defense is two-fold.
 You want to stay under the radar and not draw attention to yourself.
-Some of the following recommendations are not necessary during an ordinary grid-down scenario, but could save your life in a more extreme civil unrest scenario or a situation that has gone long-term.
+Some of the following recommendations are unnecessary during an ordinary grid-down scenario.
+Still, they could save your life in a more extreme civil unrest scenario or a situation that has gone long-term.
 It’s always better to be over-prepared than under-prepared.
 The best way to win a fight is to avoid getting into that fight in the first place.
-Secure your home and lay low, but be prepared if trouble comes to visit.
+Secure your home and lay low but be prepared if trouble comes to visit.

 Here are some tips to make your home less of a target: